casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Transferring a Token

-The following command will invoke the `safe_transfer_from` entry point on your instance of CEP-85, directing it to transfer the given amount of a specified token ID from one account to another.
+The following command will invoke the `safe_transfer_from` entrypoint on your instance of CEP-85, directing it to transfer the given amount of a specified token ID from one account to another.

 ```json